jagath-sajjan/babypy/README.md

 ## 📚 Documentation

-For detailed documentation on all available functions and their usage, please visit our [Wiki](https://github.com/yourusername/babypy/wiki).
+For detailed documentation on all available functions and their usage, please see our [Wiki](wiki.md).

 ## 📄 License